- Tech marketing executives launch anonymous defamation suit

 - Accused of “pump and dump” shenanigans

-- Asking court to grant court order to hand over ISP addresses of anonymous posters
+- Asking for court order to get ISP addresses of anonymous posters

-- Similar anonymous defamation case launched last year by PETA was foiled by hacker collective “Anonymous”
+- Similar anonymous defamation case launched last year by PETA foiled by hacker collective “Anonymous”

 Paul Arena and Nathaniel Bradley — two mobile marketing executives who recently left Augme Technologies (a.k.a., Hipcricket) – are in hot pursuit of 30 anonymous online posters.
 Why?
 According to the pair, the 30 cloak-and-dagger posters committed egregious acts of Internet defamation.

-Arena and Bradley have already filed a John Doe defamation claim.
+Arena and Bradley already filed a John Doe defamation claim.
 Now they’re passing out subpoenas to several ISPs.
-Their goal is to get identifying information about the anonymous detractors so they can be properly added to the lawsuit as named defendants.
+Their goal is to get identifying information about the anonymous detractors in service of a defamation claim.

 “The Bangbros of Pump Stock”